rubigdata/bigdata-blog-2021-maxkulicki/docs/blogpost_project.md

 After seeing that the code indeed does the job in the notebook, it was time to try to deploy it on the cluster.
 First, I converted it into a standalone app and tried running it in my local container, over the Kamernet crawl.
 I managed to do it by simply following the steps in the tutorial.

 Then, I ran that app on the Redbad cluster.
 First, I only used one randomly selected warc file.
-It ran, but the file contained no websites matching my criteria. so it returned no results.
-Then, I tried running it over one of the folders full of warc files, again, with no results.
-It took 2.5 hours to execute so I decided not to run my program over the full crawl because of the infeasible runtime.
+It complied and ran successfully, but the file contained no websites matching my criteria. so it returned no results.
+Then, I tried running it over one of the many folders full of warc files, again, with no results.
+It took 2.5 hours to execute so I decided not to run my program over the full crawl, due to the infeasible runtime and the fact that the cluster was still very busy with other people's jobs.

+I did manage to prove that my code extracts data from relevant websites, and that I am able to execute it on a proper cluster, I just was not able to run it over the whole crawl, which probably would contain some Dutch housing offers.
+If I was able to gather some results, I would perform an analysis with SQL queries, regarding the number of offers and the average, min and max prices of different accomodation types in different cities.